JeffersonLab/clas12-validation/README.md

     uses: JeffersonLab/clas12-validation/.github/workflows/ci.yml@main
 ```

-You may customize the called workflow with `input` variables.
+You may customize the called workflow with `input` variables; in general, they override the `env` variables.
 Here is an example which describes and uses all of them:
 ```yaml
 jobs:
   validation: